-An entire world of logistical questions awaits out there.
-Including where to file the appropriate paperwork and who has jurisdiction.
+An entire world of logistical questions awaits out there, including where to file the appropriate paperwork.
+As it turns out, who has jurisdiction has a huge impact on how your divorce may play out.

 California Requirements For Jurisdiction In Divorce